 At the completion of the degree program and the required hours of experience, you will be eligible to sit for the state licensure in professional counseling.
 You will continue to participate in ongoing professional development and lifelong learning.

-The Master of Arts in Counseling Psychology program is accredited by the Master's in Psychology and Counseling Accreditation Council (MPCAC) for the period June 16, 2014 through May 1, 2018.
+The Master of Arts in Counseling Psychology program is accredited by the Master's in Psychology and Counseling Accreditation Council (MPCAC) for the period June 2014 - June 2024

 Before earning your master’s degree in Counseling Psychology, you must complete the required 60 credits, including clinical placements, and maintain a professional/clinical portfolio.
 Applicants from out of state should check with their state licensing board and requirements prior to starting the program at Felician.